LiajuX/NextLevelWeek-Booster-Ecoleta/README.md

 <br>

 ## 🚀 Next Level Week #01 - Ecoleta
-The Next Level Week is a project created by [RocketSeat](https://rocketseat.com.br/) to replace the Omnistack Week.
+The Next Level Week is a project created by [RocketSeat](https://rocketseat.com.br/) to replace the OmniStack Week.
 The goal is to develop a complete application in a week.

 This new model differs from the other by having two versions, the Starter, designed for beginners, and the Booster, with the more advanced content.